moby/moby/docs/sources/reference/commandline/cli.md

-      --oom-kill-disable=false   Whether to disable OOM Killer for the container or not -P, --publish-all=false    Publish all exposed ports to random ports -p, --publish=[]           Publish a container's port(s) to the host --privileged=false         Give extended privileges to this container --read-only=false          Mount the container's root filesystem as read only --restart="no"             Restart policy (no, on-failure[:max-retry], always)
+      --oom-kill-disable=false   Whether to disable OOM Killer for the container or not -P, --publish-all=false    Publish all exposed ports to random ports -p, --publish=[]           Publish a container's port(s) to the host --pid=""                   PID namespace to use
+      --uts=""                   UTS namespace to use
+      --privileged=false         Give extended privileges to this container --read-only=false          Mount the container's root filesystem as read only --restart="no"             Restart policy (no, on-failure[:max-retry], always)